spinnaker/governance/governance.md

 #### Expedited Approvership

 In rare circumstances, Members can directly climb to Approver without going through Reviewer.
 In these cases, unanimous approval must be reached by the TOC.
-Examples of scenarios that have caused an expited Approver role have been:
+Examples of scenarios that have caused an expedited Approver role have been:

 * Subproject ownership transfers.